 Is Tea Good or Bad for Singing and Which Tea is Best?

-There are certain foods and drinks you might have to remove from your diet to focus on your singing.
-As a general rule, you should drink water at all times – especially on performance days.
-Many of us love a cuppa in the morning, but is tea good or bad for singing and can it harm the voice?
+The best tea for singers can have a positive effect on your voice.
+However, there are certain foods and drinks you might have to remove from your diet to focus on your singing.
+As a general rule, you should drink water at all times but is tea good or bad for singing and can it harm the voice?

 Tea can dehydrate you and lead to mood crashes, due to the caffeine content.
 But there are many teas which boost your immune system and coat your throat to leave you less susceptible to colds.
 Choosing the right type of tea can even fight a sore throat.

 So which teas and infusions should singers be drinking?
 And what drinks should you avoid to keep your voice in the best shape possible?

 Is tea good for singing or is tea bad for singing?